topiaryx/grafana/FreeNAS/Readme.md

+# FreeNAS
+Most of the stats I collect from FreeNAS are done through collectd and Graphite.
+Luckily for me, FreeNAS has these built in.
+You'll need to have collectd and graphite installed.

+To set FreeNAS up with Graphite, you'll need to go to System > Advanced, and update the "Remote Graphite Server Hostname" to the IP address of Graphite.
+It does not require the port since graphite runs on port 80.

+Once thats set, you're collecting data from FreeNAS.
+A lot of stats can be collected by importing the FreeNASUsage.json as a grafana dashboard.

 # FreeNAS Drive Health

 I am unaware of the origianl creator of these scripts.
 If you know, please let me know so I can update and give proper credit.